House of Nobility (Sweden)

 The House of Nobility, south end, with statue of Gustaf Eriksson Vasa.
-Inscription: CLARIS MAIORUM EXEMPLIS, "after the clear example of the forefathers."
+Inscription: CLARIS MAIORVM EXEMPLIS, "after the clear example of the forefathers."

 The House of Nobility (Riddarhuset) in Stockholm, Sweden, is a corporation and a building that maintains records and acts as an interest group on behalf of the Swedish nobility.

 Name

 The name is literally translated as House of Knights, as the knights (riddare) belong to the higher ranks of the Swedish nobility, sometimes also together with titles as count (Greve) and baron (friherre).
 All esquires are also represented in the corporation (most of the families are so called untitled nobility, obetitlad adel).
 This is a tradition from the Middle Ages when Sweden during the Kalmar Union only had one knight: Sten Sture.

 History

 Between the 17th and the 19th century the House of Nobility was a chamber in the Riksdag of the Estates.

 In the 18th century, the building was often used for public concerts.
 From 1731, public concerts were performed here by Kungliga Hovkapellet.
 Elisabeth Olin is believed to have debuted here in the 1750s, and foreign artists performed such as Elisabetta Almerighi, Giovanni Ansani (1772) and Rosa Scarlatti.

 In 1866, the Parliament of the Estates was replaced by the new Riksdag (Parliament of Sweden).
 From then on, the House of Nobility served as a quasi-official representative body for the Swedish nobility, regulated by the Swedish government.
 Since 2003, it has been a private institution which maintains records and acts as an interest group on behalf of the Swedish nobility, its main purpose being to maintain old traditions and culture.

 Since 1990 the House is a member of CILANE.